 South Sudan became independent from Sudan in July 2011 and the country suffered a civil war from 2015 to 2018.
 Life in South Sudan is very different from anything we are used to in the UK, and the country faces enormous problems.
-There is limited education and healthcare, dependence on imported food supplied by the UN, frequent flooding and the legacy of decades of war and insecurity.
+The United Nations Human Development Report 2021/2022 ranks all 191 countries in the UN in terms of human development, taking into account factors such as life expectancy, years of schooling and per capita income.
+South Sudan comes 191st.
+For comparison, the UK comes 19th.
+You can see the whole table on pages 272-275 in the report: https://hdr.undp.org/system/files/documents/global-report-document/hdr2021-22pdf_1.pdf

 Wau is South Sudan’s second city and is about the same size as Poole, with a population of around 150,000.
 It is about 400 miles from the capital, Juba.
 Wau Diocese is part of the Episcopal (Anglican) Church of South Sudan and covers Western Bahr el Ghazal state in the north-western part of South Sudan.

-Poole Wau Partnership has supported a number of different projects in Wau over the past decade, some long-term, others to meet pressing emergencies.
+Poole Wau Partnership has supported a number of different projects in Wau and sometimes elsewhere in Northern Bahr-El Ghazal province over the past eleven years, some long-term, others to meet pressing emergencies.
 Scroll down to read details of a few of them.

 St John's College